-Funds from operations ("FFO"), adjusted funds from operations ("AFFO") and net operating income ("NOI") are not measures recognized under Canadian generally accepted accounting principles ("GAAP") and do not have standardized meanings prescribed by GAAP.
+Funds from operations ("FFO"), adjusted funds from operations ("AFFO") and net operating income ("NOI") are not measures recognized under GAAP and do not have standardized meanings prescribed by GAAP.
 FFO, AFFO and NOI are supplemental measures of a company's performance and Leisureworld believes that FFO, AFFO and NOI are relevant measures of its ability to pay dividends on the Company's common shares.
 The GAAP measurement most directly comparable to FFO, AFFO and NOI is Net Income.
 See "Business Performance" for a reconciliation of NOI, FFO and AFFO to Net Income.

-"FFO" is defined as net income computed in accordance with GAAP, excluding gains or losses from sale of depreciable real estate and extraordinary items, plus the interest portion of capital subsidy receivables, plus amortization, plus future income taxes and after adjustments for equity accounted entities and joint ventures and non-controlling interests.
+"FFO" is defined as net income computed in accordance with GAAP, excluding gains or losses from sale of depreciable real estate and extraordinary items, plus the interest portion of capital subsidy receivables, plus amortization, plus future income taxes.
 In the opinion of management, the use of FFO, combined with the required primary GAAP presentations, is fundamentally beneficial to the users of the financial information, and improves their understanding of the operating results of Leisureworld.
 Management generally considers FFO to be a useful measure for reviewing Leisureworld's operating and financial performance because, by excluding real estate asset amortization (which can vary among owners of identical assets in similar condition based on historical cost accounting and useful life estimates), FFO can help one to compare the operating performance of Leisureworld's real estate portfolio between financial reporting periods.